-Thank you for your interest in the Montgomery County ADAMHS.
-We have listed below some of the most common questions asked by those wanting to learn more about our services.
-Click on the links below to jump to the answers to the questions.
+Thank you for your interest in Montgomery County ADAMHS.
+We have listed below some of the most common questions we receive.
+Click on the links below to view answers.

 What is ADAMHS ?

-The Montgomery County Alcohol Drug Addiction and Mental Health Services (ADAMHS) is a state mandated agency formed to oversee the planning, development, funding, and evaluation of alcohol/drug treatment and behavioral health services delivered by a network of nearly thirty (30) communities based organizations.
+The Montgomery County Alcohol Drug Addiction and Mental Health Services (ADAMHS) is a state mandated agency formed to oversee the planning, development, funding, and evaluation of alcohol/drug treatment and behavioral health services delivered by a network of community based organizations.

 Does ADAMHS provide treatment services?

 Ohio law does not allow ADAMHS to provide direct services to our community.
-We contract with over 30 specialized treatment agencies to give the best care possible to the residents of Montgomery County.
+We contract with specialized mental health and alcohol and other drug treatment agencies to give the best care possible to residents of Montgomery County.

 How do I receive help?